 - 12-month suspension – 24 traffic violation points in 36 months

-Drivers can apply for a hardship license if their licenses were suspended because of:
+Drivers are eligible for hardship licenses if their drivers license was suspended because of:

-- Accumulating too many negative points on their records
+- Accumulating too many points on their records

 - Causing an accident that resulted in a death or serious bodily injury